 In July, Thoms joined CUAA’s Undergraduate Admission’s staff as an Admission Counselor.
 He works with high school students on the east side of the state and also Indiana.
 He is currently enrolled in Concordia University - Wisconsin's Master Business Administration program.
 Coach Thoms is also the Head Junior Varsity Coach for the men's basketball program at Concordia.

-In two seasons as head coach for Rudolf Steiner high School boys basketball, Sherwood led the team to the school’s first Mid-South League Championship, and it’s first ever district championship game.
-Prior to that he was freshman head coach and varsity assistant for the Milan Big Reds.
-Nick led the Milan Big Reds freshman team to a third place finish in the Huron league.
+Prior to joining Coach Yahn’s staff Sherwood was the head coach at Ann Arbor Rudolf Steiner.
+In two seasons as head coach for Steiner, Sherwood led the team to the school’s first Mid-South League Championship, and it’s first ever district championship appearance.
+Prior to that, Sherwood was freshman head coach and varsity assistant for the Milan Big Reds, who would go on to win a state championship.

 Alum, Marv Fox Jr. rejoined the Cardinal coaching staff in 2010.
 Fox Jr. played 4 years (2000-2004) for Concordia University - Ann Arbor, while earning a degree in Psychology.
 After graduating, Marv went on to work for Concordia in the admissions department.
 In addition to working for the University, Coach Fox also joined the men's basketball coaching staff.
 After his 2 year tenure at the University, Marv went on to become a performance coach for Velocity Sports Performance (VSP).
 While working for Concordia University and VSP, Marv exercised his entrepreneurial spirit and created Meticulous Basketball (MB).
 Meticulous Basketball is an initiative designed to develop the 5 pillars of basketball skills - Moving - Catching - Dribbling - Passing - Scoring.
 After 3 years at VSP, Coach Fox took a step on faith and went into business full-time as a basketball skills instructor.
 In 2010, Marv rejoined the Concordia men's coaching staff with the expectation to use his background in skill development and performance training to improve upon last year's efforts.
 Marv is excited about being able to give back to the players and the University that supported and developed him as a student athlete.